List of unconstructed state highways in California: State Route 77

+State Route 84

 A 13-mile (21 km) piece in the middle of State Route 84 is unconstructed, stretching north from I-580 in Livermore to SR 4 near Brentwood.
 A traversable route is Vasco Road.
 The section between SR 4 and SR 12 is concurrent with SR 160.
 The Mid-State Tollway, if built, will be built from I-680 to SR 4 and will most likely be designated SR 84, and the spur will mostly likely be designated SR 239.

+State Route 87

 An unconstructed northern extension of State Route 87 runs from the present end at US 101 to SR 237 near Alviso.
 A locally maintained traversable route is Charcot Avenue and North First Street.

 It once extended to Interstate 480 (which itself became SR 480 in 1968 and was cancelled in 1991) in San Francisco as a proposed highway east of US 101.
 In 1968, SR 87's north end was truncated to I-280, as the section west of I-280 was transferred to I-80; the old route of I-80 became SR 241, which was cancelled in 1972 due to environmental concerns.
 In 1970, the section from I-280 to SR 230 was transferred to SR 230.
 The section from SR 230 to SR 238 was cancelled due to environmental concerns.
 In 1980, the section from SR 238 to SR 237 was cancelled due to environmental concerns.

+State Route 90

 The central portion of State Route 90 is unsigned or unconstructed, stretching from I-405 east to SR 39.
 It is Slauson Avenue, Mulberry Drive, La Mirada Boulevard, and Imperial Highway.
 The route concept report recommends deletion of Route 90 from the state highway system from unsigned or unconstructed Route 258 to the Orange County line (and possibly renumbering one of the sections).

+State Route 92

-State Route 92 had a 2.2-mile (3.5 km) unconstructed segment from its current terminus at SR 238 to I-580 until 2015, when that segment was deleted from the legislative definition.
+State Route 92 had a 2.2-mile (3.5 km) unconstructed segment from its current terminus at SR 238 to I-580 in Castro Valley until 2015, when that segment was deleted from the legislative definition.
 A locally maintained traversable route is A Street and Grove Way, which Caltrans has no plans to take over.

-All of State Route 93 is unconstructed, on a 17.9-mile (28.8 km) route from the proposed SR 77 near Moraga northwest, west, and southwest to I-580 in Richmond.
-It is Moraga Way, Camino Pablo, San Pablo Dam Road, and an undetermined routing from there, but Caltrans has no plans to take it over; however, Richmond Parkway is proposed to be designated as SR 93, as callboxes are signed CC-93.